nautobot/nautobot/docs/development/index.md

 All development of the current NetBox release occurs in the `develop` branch; releases are packaged from the `master` branch.
 The `master` branch should _always_ represent the current stable release in its entirety, such that installing NetBox by either downloading a packaged release or cloning the `master` branch provides the same code base.

-NetBox components are arranged into functional subsections called _apps_ (a carryover from Django verancular).
+NetBox components are arranged into functional subsections called _apps_ (a carryover from Django vernacular).
 Each app holds the models, views, and templates relevant to a particular function:

 * `circuits`: Communications circuits and providers (not to be confused with power circuits)
 * `dcim`: Datacenter infrastructure management (sites, racks, and devices)